jethron/YGO-FM-FusionCalc/README.md

 ### Project Notes

-All data for the project is in the `data` directory, and it is all derived from `Cards.json` into a series of lists, using `scripts/make_databases.rb`.
+All data for the project is in the `data` directory, primarily sourced from `Cards.json`.

--   `cards.js` loads `Cards.json` into a [TaffyDB](http://www.taffydb.com/)
-    instance
--   `fusions.js` loads the list of fusions for each card into a list.
--   `equips.js` loads the list of equips for each card into a list.
-If the card can _equip_ items, its entry is the list of Equip-type cards that it can be used with.
-If the card is an _Equip-type_ card, its entry is the list of cards it can be equipped onto.
--   `results.js` loads the list of fusions for each card that the card is the result of.
--   `types_and_stars.js` has two lists that map indexes to the card types (Beast, Spellcaster, Dragon, etc.) and to star names.
+There is also `types_and_stars.js` has two lists that map indexes to the card types (Beast, Spellcaster, Dragon, etc.) and to star names.
 (Neptune, Moon, etc.)

 ## Special Thanks: